Ahmedouu/Helia-API/README.md

 # IPFS-API

-A commonJS API that allows you to store your files on ipfs and retrieve them from ipfs based on the CID.
+A commonJS API that allows you to store your files on ipfs and retrieve them from ipfs based on the filename.

 In ESM we would use ipfs-core or helia but without dynamic importing, I want to do this in commonJS and use Helia and use dynamic imports.